 If flicking on your heat pump or slow cooker in the height of winter brings you all the warm fuzzies, you’ve got Mr. Benjamin Franklin to thank for that!
 And really, we all owe him a pat on the back, because here in NZ electricity is considered a necessary service - it’s something that we all need in order to maintain a healthy standard of living.

-But when you’re medically dependent on power to keep you alive and well, or you’re in a position that means you and your household might be at risk of living without power, that necessity takes on a whole new level of meaning.
+But when you need electricity to stay alive and well, or if your household is at risk of living without power, that necessity takes on a whole new level of meaning.
 And it can be pretty darn daunting to think that your wellbeing could be in the hands of those who supply your power.

 Ok, so how do I know if I’m a medically dependent or vulnerable customer?